 Stopping violence and ensuring immediate physical safety is obviously the Academy's first priority but emotional bullying can be more damaging than physical; teachers and schools have to make their own judgements about each specific case.
-Many experts say that bullying involves an imbalance of power between the perpetrator and the victim.
-This could involve perpetrators of bullying having control over the relationship which makes it difficult for those they bully to defend themselves.
+Many experts say that bullying involves an imbalance of power between the child/ren who has/have who have allegedly had bullying behaviour shown towards them and the victim.
+This could involve a child/ren who has/have who have allegedly had bullying behaviour shown towards them having control over the relationship which makes it difficult for those they bully to defend themselves.
 The imbalance of power can manifest itself in several ways, it may be physical, psychological (knowing what upsets someone), derive from an intellectual imbalance, or by having access to the support of a group, or the capacity to socially isolate.
 It can result in the intimidation of a person or persons through the threat of violence or by isolating them either physically or online.